ToothlessGear/node-gcm/README.md

 ```
 #### Operation Types

-**Create**: The 'create' operation creates a new notification key with provided registration IDs
+**Create**: Creates a new notification key with provided registration IDs
 ```js
 var createOperation = new gcm.Operation({
   operationType: 'create',